 The history of cannabis cannot forget those who have done the heavy lifting.
 Spanish and Portuguese colonization brought cannabis to the Americas in the form of hemp.
 Cannabis then became part of Mexican folk medicine until it was later criminalized by the anti-immigrant and racist policies of Henry Anslinger during the “Reefer Madness” era in the USA.
-The plant was also an instrumental tool for jazz musicians, descendants of freed African slaves, who used it to fuel their creativity, and to soothe the pain of racism.
+The plant was also an instrumental tool for jazz musicians, the descendants of enslaved Africans, who used it to fuel their creativity, and to soothe the pain of racism.
 We wouldn’t have the pervasive use of cannabis in the USA had it not been for People of Color (PoC).

 Presently, PoC are disproportionately targeted on the War on Drugs.
 Black and Latinx folks end up in prison at a higher rate than white people, despite the same rate of cannabis use.
 These unjust policies create difficulty for those trying to find work when they get out of jail, and are left out of employment possibilities in the booming cannabis industry.
 However, social equity programs in various states aim to level the playing field and give opportunities for PoC to participate in the industry.